zsiki/GeoEasy/doc/install.rst

 	cd GeoEasy
 	tar xvzf ../Gizi3xxLinux.tgz

+.. .note:
+	the name of the tgz file is changed release by release, you can find development (alfa/beta) releases e.g. Gizi303devLinux.tgz

-You can start the GeoEasy from the installation directory using the command:
+You can start GeoEasy from the installation directory using the command:

 .. code:: bash